- Community Grants range from a minimum of $250 to the maximum grant of $2,500.

-- Management at the facility to which you are applying will review the application and make initial funding decisions on all submitted requests.
+- Management at the facility to which you are applying will review the application and make initial funding recommendations on all submitted requests.

-- Applications are typically reviewed within 90 days of the submission date, and organizations are notified of decisions via e-mail.
+- Organizations will be notified of any decision via e-mail.
 All funding decisions are final.

-- If an organization is approved, grant checks will be sent directly to the recipient organization at the address listed in the grant application.
+- If an organization is approved, grant checks will be mailed directly to the recipient organization at the address listed in the grant application.
 Please allow 2 to 4 weeks for delivery.